caleb531/youversion-suggest-chrome/README.md

 ## Disclaimer

-This extension is not compliant with the Terms of Service of YouVersion.
-Use at your own risk.

 This project is not affiliated with YouVersion, and all Bible content is copyright of the respective publishers.

+This tool also retrieves Bible content directly from YouVersion for personal use.
+However, please be aware that this functionality does not fully comply with YouVersion's Terms of Use.

 ## Features